Co-pilot of Yeti Airlines flight had lost husband to an earlier Nepal plane crash

 “It is cloudy now... causing a problem in the search.”

+The plane was carrying 15 foreign nationals, including five Indians, four Russians, two South Koreans, and one each from Ireland, Australia, Argentina and France.

+The Russian Ambassador to Nepal, Alexei Novikov, confirmed the death of four Russian citizens who were on board the plane.
+They included a travel blogger Elena Banduro, 33, who had urged others online to “Go to Nepal” in her last post about her latest trip.
+The other three have been identified as Viktoria Altunina, Yuri Lugin and Viktor Lagin.

-According to airport officials, the pilot asked for a change of runway minutes before the aircraft was to land on Sunday.
+According to airport officials, the pilot asked for a change of runway minutes before the aircraft was to land.

 “The permission was granted.
 We don’t ask (why), whenever a pilot asks we give permission to change approach,” Anup Joshi, a spokesperson for Pokhara airport said.